Your Guide To The Schnauzer Cocker Spaniel Mix

 The Schnocker is a crossbreed of the Schnauzer and the Cocker Spaniel and is one of the most popular dog breeds in the world.
 They’re known for their friendly nature and their cute clown-like faces.
 Schnauzers are initially from Germany, while Cocker Spaniels come from England.
 Together, they create a breed that is both strong and playful.

-They make great family dogs, as they are loyal to their owners and active.
+They make great family dogs who are active and loyal to their owners.
 They make excellent pets for people who want a dog that is easy to care for but has some personality (due to their Schnauzer heritage).
+Schnocker is an excellent choice for anyone who wants a loving and loyal friend but wants something playful and active.

 Food & Diet Requirements

-Ensure they have enough space to run around – Schnauzers are active animals! – and always supervise them when eating kibble, as it may not be the best option for their unique dietary requirements.
+Schnauzer puppies need a high-quality diet that meets their working dog needs.
+They should be fed a moderate amount of meat and vegetables and plenty of water to stay hydrated.
+Ensure they have enough space to run around – Schnauzers are active animals! – and always supervise them when eating kibble, as it may not be the best option for their unique dietary care requirements.
 See the table below:

 Growth Chart